IMT-BS-Digital-Economics/AWS_cleaning_and_topic_modeling/README.md

 # CSV INPUT

-BODY_VAR = Name of the column that contain the body of the emaik inside CSV files used as input
+TEXT = Name of the column that contain the body of the email inside CSV files used as input SUBJECT = Name of the column that contain the subject of the email inside CSV files used as input

 ```